gshipley/enterprise_training/EnterpriseManual.md

 ##**Creating a github repository**

 **Note**: This step assumes that you already have a github account.
-If you don’t, head on over to www.github.com and sign up (It’s free).
+If you don't, head on over to www.github.com and sign up (it's free).

 Log in to the github website and create a new repository for our quick start.
 The direct link, after you are logged in, to create a new repository is: